Kyle Tucker Player Props: Astros vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.65).
+- The 7.3 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- Rockies pitchers combine to surrender 137 total home runs at a rate of 1.5 per game (most in baseball).
+- The Rockies' 5.63 team ERA ranks 29th across all league pitching staffs.

-- The Rockies are sending Bird (2-1) to the mound to make his second start of the season.
+- Rockies pitchers combine to allow the most home runs in baseball (137 total, 1.4 per game).

-- His last appearance was in relief on Sunday when the righty tossed two-thirds of an inning against the New York Yankees, surrendering two earned runs while giving up three hits.
+- His last time out was on Saturday against the New York Yankees, when the left-hander threw six innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.